In This Article

-Tramadol is a drug prescribed to treat moderate-to-severe pain.
-It is an opioid.
-Therefore, it is in the same family of drugs such as Oxycodone, Morphine, Fentanyl, and heroin, derived from the opium poppy plant.
+Tramadol is an opioid prescribed to treat moderate-to-severe pain.
 Opioids attach to opioid receptors in the brain, suppressing the central nervous system (CNS) to block pain signals.

-This drug is versatile in that it is prescribed as either immediate-release or extended-release tablets, which control the speed in which the drug is released into the body.
+Tramadol is versatile, able to be prescribed as either immediate-release or extended-release tablets.
 The type of tablet prescribed is dependent on a patient's specific needs.

 In 2014, the U.S. Drug Enforcement Administration listed Tramadol as a schedule IV controlled substance due to the risk of addiction and overdose.

 Tramadol is a popular medication because it is less powerful than many other drugs within the opioid category.
 For example, it has about one-tenth of the potency of Morphine.

 However, it's still an opioid, and thus has the same risks as other opioids, including: